andifalk/client-certificate-demo/README.md

 ![BrowserCertPopup](images/browser_cert_popup.png)

 If the authentication with the selected client certificate succeeds then you should see the output for the Rest API call (please also note that this is also served over a secure HTTPS connection validated by our local CA root certificate).

 ![BrowserItWorks](images/browser_it_works.png)

 #### Postman

 If you are more into UI based tools then you can use [postman](https://www.postman.com) to send requests to the server.
-Unfortunately postman does not work with self signed certificates with ssl validation turned on.
+Unfortunately postman does not work with self-signed certificates with ssl validation turned on.
 So open the settings (Menu _File/Settings_), in the _General_ tab deactivate _SSL certificate verification_.

 To add the required files for the client certificate authentication just switch to the tab _Certificates_ in the _settings_ dialog.